 Collecting different formulas is fine, but you must remember that time is ticking.
 As soon as you open the product, it should be used as instructed on the container.
 If you don’t find an expiration date, one-to-two years is a standard period for the shelf life.

 It would be best to buy products in a sealed container with a pump to prevent the formula from oxidation.
 Revise your skin care stuff monthly.
 If you notice any changes in smell, color, and texture, throw the products out with no regret (even fancy ones).
 The expired product serves as a home to bacteria.
-It may cause irritation, stinging, redness, and many more unwanted reactions if applied to the skin.
+If applied to the skin, it may cause irritation, stinging, redness, and many more unwanted reactions.